duonghan/dotfiles/README.md

+# Arch Linux with i3wm dotfile
-## This is configure file for anything in my linux: mint, arch
+This is some configure files for anything in my Linux distribution: Linux Mint, Arch Linux.

 ![Vim-GIF](https://www.vim.org/images/vim_on_fire.gif)
 ![Vim-Logo](./dotfile.svg)